Lidebapriya/pima-diabetesandlifestyle-ai/README.md

-# pima-diabetesandlifestyle-ai
-Machine learning project predicting diabetes outcomes using clinical data (Pima dataset) and synthetic lifestyle features; includes dataset, Python code, and trained model.
 # Pima Diabetes AI Project

-## Project Overview
+## What This Project Does
-Predict diabetes using clinical (Pima dataset) and synthetic lifestyle features with Python machine learning.

-## Dataset
-Includes:
-- Clinical features: Glucose, BloodPressure, BMI, etc.
-- Lifestyle features: Sleep, Stress, Physical Activity, Water Intake, Diet
+This project predicts whether someone might have diabetes using a combination of medical data and lifestyle habits (like sleep, exercise, and diet).

-## Model
+## What’s Included
-Random Forest Classifier trained to predict diabetes outcome.
+- **Dataset:** Medical info + lifestyle features (sleep, stress, exercise, water intake, diet, family history)
+- **Notebook:** Step-by-step Python code to train a simple AI model
+- **Model:** A machine learning model that predicts diabetes

-## How to Run
+## How to Use
-1. Download the dataset CSV
-2. Open the notebook in Google Colab
+1. Open the notebook in **Google Colab**
+2. Upload the dataset CSV
-3. Run all cells
+3. Run all the cells to see the model predictions

+## Why It’s Useful
+- Helps understand how AI can predict health risks
+- Shows your skills in Python, AI, and handling datasets
+- Great for building a portfolio for jobs in tech and healthcare